limshoonkit/handheld_mapper/README.md

 **Note :-**

 1. The livox_ros_driver2 is custom, not from the livox provider.
 It writes and reads from a timeshare file from home/{user} directory to sync.
+Do also set a static IP 192.168.1.50 for you device connecting the LiDAR.
 2. The FAST-LIVO2 voxelmap is unbounded, hence memory will grow indefinitely [https://github.com/hku-mars/FAST-LIVO2/issues/386] , [https://github.com/hku-mars/FAST-LIVO2/issues/224] , [https://github.com/hku-mars/FAST-LIVO2/issues/258] , [https://github.com/hku-mars/FAST-LIVO2/issues/289].
 Jetson Orin with 16GB RAM may force shutdown if map for long period.
 Other related issue regarding build configurations [https://github.com/hku-mars/FAST-LIVO2/issues/68] , [https://github.com/hku-mars/FAST-LIVO2/issues/101] , [https://github.com/hku-mars/FAST-LIVO2/issues/146].
 2. The libusb from MVS (/opt/MVS/lib/aarch64/libusb-1.0.so.0) may conflict with system installation (/lib/aarch64-linux-gnu/libusb-1.0.so.0).
 It is recommended to delete the libusb from MVS or export the system libusb after the MVS with LD_LIBRARY_PATH
 ```